edwards-bird-lab/data_management/README.md

 The random access to genomic file formats is very useful and in combination with the compressed nature of the data, these tools are invaluable and worth learning for any bioinformatician.
 Many common tools (e.g., `samtools`, `bcftools`, `bedtools`, etc.) are actually written to take advantage of these compressed and indexed file formats, since they are so invaluable when analyzing large datasets.

-### Calculating file checksums
+### Comparing file checksums

-Calculating file checksums is important for ascertaining that large sequencing files you've copied from the Bauer Core directories are complete and intact.
+Calculating and comparing file checksums is important for ascertaining that large sequencing files you've copied from the Bauer Core directories are complete and intact.
 Often when you copy sequencing directories over from the Bauer Core, they will contain a file like the following, containing calculated 'checksums', often named something like md5sum.txt.
 Checksums are unique markers or little digital breadcrumbs from a file which allow you to compare two different versions to ensure that the copied version has no errors.

 The following is a checksum file that was distributed with the Illumina sequencing data I recieved from the Bauer Sequencing Core.
 ```